 Redwood National Park & Associated State Parks.
 Simply beautiful.
 The ocean side of the hills are cool, windy, and mostly fogged in during the summer.
 Inland just a bit over the hills and you can actually see the sun.

 Lillian Lake Loop, Sierra National Forest.
 13 mile loop through pretty country.
 A great way to introduce people to the Sierras.
 Not nearly as crowded as Yosemite.
 Good fishing.
 In the summer some of the lakes are quite warm because they are pretty shallow, perfect for swimming.

 Lost Coast, King’s Range.
 One way it’s 23 miles, or you can make it in a loose loop by taking the crest trail.
 Known for rain, wind, and fog, this area can also have wonderful weather.
 Very pretty with nice views.
 When it’s not cloudily, great night time sky.
 Now is challenging to get a wilderness permit.
 All permits are released Oct 1 for the following year.
 It seems that most weeks someone cancels, so if you are OK heading out on a Wednesday, you can often snag a 1-3 person permit with a week or two warning.

 Sykes Camp, Ventana Wilderness.
-A nice walk (10 miles, 3000 ft climb along with a 2000 ft descent ), beautiful and rugged country, mild weather, and a hot springs at the end.
+A nice walk (10 miles, 3000 ft climb along with a 2000 ft descent), beautiful and rugged country, mild weather, and a hot springs at the end.
 What more could you ask for?
 How’s about a stream filled with young trout?
 Downside?
-Too many people during summer weekends and recently closed due to fire damage.
+Too many people during summer weekends, poison oak, and recently closed due to fire damage.

 Pt.
 Reyes: Close in to the bay area.
 Great place to introduce people to backpacking, with it’s short to moderate length hikes.
 This place is especially great for introductory trips for kids because there are good beaches to play on, tide-pools to explore, and sea mammals to see.
 Booked during the summer: make reservations three months in advance.